 Teff flour is a staple in Ethiopia and is available in dark and light varieties.
 It aids in weight loss, circulation, helps to balance hormones naturally, and is packed with calcium, phosphorus, fiber, and protein.
 The flavor is mildly nutty and works well in pancakes, muffins and quickbreads when combined with other gluten-free flours and starches such as sweet white rice flour and arrowroot flour.

 Tigernut flour is derived from a root vegetable.
 Despite its name, it is not a nut and is grain-free and gluten-free.
 It is naturally sweet, so less sugar is needed when using it in baking and is a delicious addition to cakes and pastries.

 Guide to Gluten-Free Starches

 Root vegetables are well tolerated by people with a gluten intolerance or celiac disease.
-Use them as natural thickeners in soups, sauces, and pie fillings in place of flour.
+Use them as natural thickeners, and substitutes in soups, sauces, and pie fillings in place of flour.
 They are light and less dense that most gluten-free flours.
 But they are too light to stand on their own and work best combined with gluten-free flours such as brown rice flour, buckwheat, coconut flour, and sorghum flour and help keep gluten-free baked goods airy.